Local Restriction (TL)

 Non-directional

-Thermal liquid port, corresponds to the inlet or outlet of the local limitation.
-This unit has no internal directionality.
+The port of the heat-conducting liquid corresponds to the inlet or outlet of the local restriction.
+This block has no internal orientation.

-Thermal liquid port, corresponds to the inlet or outlet of the local limitation.
-This unit has no internal directionality.
+The port of the heat-conducting liquid corresponds to the inlet or outlet of the local restriction.
+This block has no internal orientation.

 Parameters

-Restriction type - possibility to change the cross sectional area of the constriction
+Restriction type — the ability to change the cross-sectional area of the narrowing

-Select whether the cross-sectional area of the constriction can be changed during the simulation:
+Select whether the cross-sectional area of the constriction can change during the simulation.:

 -

-- the input signal on the AR port defines the cross-sectional area that can be varied during the simulation.
-The parameters Minimum restriction area and Maximum restriction area set the lower and upper limits of the cross-sectional area. -
+Variable— The input signal on the AR port defines the cross-sectional area, which can change during the simulation.
+The Minimum restriction area and Maximum restriction area parameters set the lower and upper boundaries of the cross-sectional area. -

-- the cross-sectional area of the constriction set by the Restriction area parameters remains constant during the simulation.
-In this case the AR port is hidden.
+Fixed— the narrowing cross-sectional area, set by the value of the Restriction area parameter, remains constant during simulation.
+At the same time, the AR port is hidden.

-Minimum restriction area - lower limit of the value of the constriction cross-sectional area
+Minimum restriction area — the lower limit of the value of the cross-sectional area of the narrowing

-Lower limit of the cross-sectional area of the constriction.
+The lower boundary of the narrowing cross-sectional area.
 You can use this parameter to set the leakage area.
-The AR input signal is limited to this value to prevent further reduction of the cross-sectional area.
+The input signal AR is limited to this value to prevent further reduction of the cross-sectional area.

 Dependencies

-Maximum restriction area - upper limit of the value of the cross-sectional area of the constriction
+Maximum restriction area — the upper limit of the value of the cross-sectional area of the narrowing

-Upper limit of the cross-sectional area.
-The AR input signal reaches the upper limit at this value to prevent further increase of the cross-sectional area.
+The upper limit of the cross-sectional area.
+The input signal AR reaches the upper limit at this value to prevent further increase in the cross-sectional area.

 Dependencies

-Restriction area is the cross-sectional area of the constriction
+Restriction area — the cross-sectional area of the narrowing of the

-Cross-sectional area of the constriction normal to the flow direction.
+The cross-sectional area of the constriction is normal to the flow direction.

 Dependencies

-To use this parameter, set the Restriction type parameters to Fixed
+To use this parameter, set the Restriction type parameter to Fixed.

-Cross-sectional area at ports A and B - cross-sectional area at ports A and B
+Cross-sectional area at ports A and B — cross-sectional area of ports A and B

-The cross-sectional area of the flow at ports A and B. This area is assumed to be the same for the two ports.
+The cross-sectional area of the flow at ports A and B. It is assumed that this area is the same for the two ports.

-Discharge coefficient - ratio of actual mass flow rate to theoretical mass flow rate through the constriction
+Discharge coefficient — the ratio of the actual mass flow to the theoretical mass flow through the narrowing of the

-Discharge coefficient is a semi-empirical parameter defined as the ratio of the actual mass flow rate to the theoretical mass flow rate through the restriction.
+The flow coefficient is a semi–empirical parameter defined as the ratio of the actual mass flow to the theoretical mass flow through a restriction.

 Critical Reynolds number — critical Reynolds number

-Reynolds number at which the transition from laminar to turbulent regime occurs.
+The Reynolds number, at which the transition from the laminar to the turbulent regime occurs.

-Determines whether pressure recovery at the outlet of the local constriction is taken into account.
+Determines whether the pressure recovery at the outlet of the local constriction will be taken into account.